All Products

 ack

-Indicates whether the subscription message is acknowledged by the server.
-In the Message Queuing Telemetry Transport (MQTT) protocol, the server sends an acknowledgement flag when a subscription request is accepted.
+Indicates whether the subscription message was acknowledged by the server.
+In the MQTT protocol, the server sends an acknowledgment flag when it accepts a subscription request.

 true